 The government of European countries has taken a number of steps to improve the transportation system.
 For example, Universal Traffic Management and Control (UTMC) is a project started by the UK government to make sure that the intelligent transportation system is built and used in the right way.
 Its goal is to get rid of traffic jams, make public transportation more reliable and fast, and cut down on pollution from cars.
 This is why the European region owes a significant share of the market.

-The Asia–Pacific region is the second most dominant region after North America, which has a market value registered at USD 32 billion in 2021 and growing to USD 156 billion by 2030 at a CAGR of 19%.
+The Asia–Pacific region is the second most dominant region after North America, and it is expected to grow at a significant CAGR of 19%